Plumsail/documents-docs/source/user-guide/processes/examples/create-excel-and-pdf-documents-from-typeform-zapier.rst

 Customize Start Process
 ***********************

 Choose the process you want to start by this Zap from the dropdown.
-Then, you need to specify the data in JSON.
-This data will be applied to the template to personalize documents.

-.. important:: Properties from the JSON object should correspond to tokens used in your template.
-Learn more about templates `here <../user-guide/processes/create-template.html>`_.
+You will see fields to complete - they have the same names as tokens from the template.

-Use the output from the trigger to specify values:
+To complete them, use the output from the Typeform trigger.

 .. image:: ../../../_static/img/flow/how-tos/xlsx-json-zap-typeform.png
     :alt: JSON data